Point system (driving): Victoria

 A demerit points scheme was introduced in Victoria in 1970.
-Learner and probationary drivers who accumulate 5 points or more in a 12-month period may accept a three-month licence suspension or may opt for a 12-month bond.
-If a driver breaches the bond by incurring 1 point in the 12-month bond period, their licence is suspended for six months.
-Full licence holders can accumulate 12 points in a 3-year period and are entitled to the same bond option.
+Learner and probationary drivers who accumulate 5 points or more in a 12-month period may accept a three-month license suspension or may opt for a 12-month bond.
+If a driver breaches the bond by incurring 1 point in the 12-month bond period, their license is suspended for six months.
+Full license holders can accumulate 12 points in a 3-year period and are entitled to the same bond option.
 The list of traffic offences and their respective points is in schedule 3 of the Road Safety (Drivers) Regulations 2009.

-In Victoria, drunk-driving offences only result in immediate licence cancellation for unrestricted drivers with a blood alcohol concentration of 0.05 or higher.
-Readings lower than this have the option of a 10-point penalty being imposed or being taken immediately to court; this option still results in a 4-month suspension for novice drivers.
-Automatic suspensions apply for higher level charges, and re-licensing may require an order to install an interlocking device onto the vehicle.
-Automatic suspension periods of at least 3 months also apply for speeding by greater than 25 km/h over the speed limit, or any speed greater than 130 km/h.
+In Victoria, drunk-driving offences can result in immediate license cancellation for unrestricted drivers with a blood alcohol concentration of 0.10 or higher, or novice drivers with a BAC of 0.07 of higher.
+Since 30 April 2018, all drink driving convictions will result in license suspension and re-licensing requires installation an interlocking device onto the vehicle (this also applies to non-BAC related offences, such as failure to provide a specimen for analysis).
+Similar penalties apply for failing a roadside drug test from this date.
+Offences committed prior to these dates are subject to the penalties which were in force at the time.

+Automatic suspension periods of at least 3 months apply for speeding by greater than 25 km/h over the speed limit, or any speed greater than 130 km/h.
 Penalty points are no longer accrued for excessive speeding offences as of 1 November 2018.

+From 12 November 2020, additional immediate license suspension laws came into effect for excessive speeding offences (45 km/h or more over the limit or 145 km/h+ in a 110 km/h zone, with those caught also being subject to impoundment of the vehicle being used at the time) and "serious motor vehicle offences where a motor vehicle is used as a weapon in the commission of the offence...and it resulted in death or injury".

+Unlike some other states, double demerit point periods (around public holidays, or year round in Qld), do not apply in Victoria.

 South Australia

-In South Australia, if a traffic offence is committed against the Road Traffic Act 1961 or the Australian Road Rules 1999, points may be incurred against a driver’s licence.
+In South Australia, if a traffic offense is committed against the Road Traffic Act 1961 or the Australian Road Rules 1999, points may be incurred against a driver's license.
 The number of points incurred depends on the offence and how likely it is to cause a crash.
-If 12 or more points are accumulated in any 3-year period, a driver will be disqualified from holding or obtaining a driver’s licence or permit.
+If 12 or more points are accumulated in any 3-year period, a driver will be disqualified from holding or obtaining a driver's license or permit.
 Each 3-year period is calculated based on the dates that offences were committed.